-9:00am to 11:30am, Monday thru Friday, excluding legal holidays.
+9:00am to 3pm, Monday thru Friday, excluding legal holidays; last applicant is taken at 2:45pm.

 The Racine County Sheriff's Office Records Bureau is responsible for the maintenance, computerization, and storage (both physical and digital) of all records generated by patrol, investigative and jail personnel in the course of their duties.
 These records include, but are not limited to; incident reports, accident reports, investigative reports, correspondence related to an incident, citations, and internal documents.